The holiday guilt of millennials

 We know our CA Students are some of the most hardworking individuals out there; juggling a job, a training position, and studying.

-The knock-on effect of declining budgets has helped to spur overtime hours due to the fear that individuals could lose their job, which is understandable given that this generation has suffered recessions in the early 80s, early 90s and of course, the Great Recession in 2008.
+The knock-on effect of declining budgets has helped to spur overtime hours due to the fear that individuals could lose their job, which is understandable given that this generation has suffered the effects of recessions in the early 80s, early 90s and of course, the Great Recession in 2008.

-What is known, however, is that productivity can begin to suffer if an individual does not take enough breaks or rest periods – and they need to do this with the support of older generations who have been touting the 'cyberslacker' sobriquet.
+What is known, however, is that productivity can begin to suffer if an individual does not take enough breaks or rest periods – and they need to do this with the support of older generations.

 We know our CA Students are some of the most hardworking individuals out there; juggling a job, a training position, and studying: we know that you’re giving 110%, 25 hours a day – just remember to take a break now and again like everyone else!